 How to Make Instant Pot Steel Cut Oats in 5 Easy Steps

-Step 2.
-Add ingredients to Instant Pot.
-Mix well.
+- Add ingredients to Instant Pot and mix well.

-Step 3.
-Cover the pot.
-Set the valve to ‘seal,’ select ‘manual’ function (at high pressure) and set the timer.
-10 mins for chewy oats, 14 mins for creamier oats.
+- Cover the pot.
+Set the valve to ‘seal,’ select pressure cook or manual (depending on your pressure cooked model), high pressure and set the timer.
+10 minutes for chewy oats, 14 minutes for creamier oats.

-Step 5.
-Stir well before serving to help the Instant Pot steel cut oats thicken.
-Top with desired toppings.
+- Stir well before serving to help the cooked oatmeal thicken.
+Serve with your favorite toppings.

 Make Instant Pot Steel Cut Oats Overnight